RIS-Empowered OTFS Modulation With Faster-than-Nyquist Signaling in High-Mobility Wireless Communications: Introduction

 \subsection{Reconfigurable Intelligent Surface}

-Thus, a novel and popular wireless technique called the Reconfigurable intelligent surfaces (RIS) is introduced in our works.
+Thus, a novel and popular wireless technique called the Reconfigurable intelligent surfaces (RIS) is introduced in our work.
 RIS has recently emerged as a promising enabling technology for beyond fifth-generation (B5G) and sixth-generation (6G) wireless communication systems.
-An RIS typically consists of a two-dimensional (2D) planar array of reconfigurable reflection elements (REs), each fabricated from engineered materials capable of manipulating incident electromagnetic waves in a programmable manner \cite{ref15}.
-Each RE can be individually controlled by an intelligent controller or chip, which receives configuration instructions from the transmitter and adjusts the phase shifts of the reflected signals accordingly \cite{ref16}.
+An RIS typically consists of a two-dimensional (2D) planar array of reconfigurable reflection elements each fabricated from engineered materials capable of manipulating incident electromagnetic waves in a programmable manner \cite{ref16}.
+Each reflection element can be individually controlled by an intelligent controller or chip, which receives configuration instructions from the transmitter and adjusts the phase shifts of the reflected signals accordingly \cite{ref17}.
 This unique capability enables RIS to reshape the wireless propagation environment by steering the reflected beams toward desired directions, thereby extending coverage, enhancing received signal power, and improving link reliability.
-Unlike conventional active relays such as unmanned aerial vehicles or vehicular relays, RIS operates without radio-frequency (RF) chains, power amplifiers, or active signal regeneration \cite{ref17}.
-As a result, it can achieve high beamforming gains with minimal power consumption, a feature commonly referred to as passive beamforming \cite{ref18}-\cite{ref20}.
+Unlike conventional active relays such as unmanned aerial vehicles or vehicular relays, RIS operates without radio-frequency (RF) chains, power amplifiers, or active signal regeneration \cite{ref18}.
+As a result, it can achieve high beamforming gains with minimal power consumption, a feature commonly referred to as passive beamforming \cite{ref19}-\cite{ref20}.
 Through intelligent phase shift optimization, RIS can enhance the signal-to-noise ratio (SNR) at the receiver while incurring negligible additional energy cost, making it highly attractive for energy-efficient wireless communications.
 Since FTN causes degradation in bit-error rate (BER) performance and OTFS still fails to achieve sufficiently satisfactory performance in high-mobility scenarios, RIS can be considered to address these issues.
+Despite its robustness, RIS-OTFS faces a fundamental SE ceiling imposed by the Nyquist criterion.
+Although high-order modulations can improve SE, they degrade severely in harsh fading channels.
+Consequently, existing systems suffer from a rigid robustness-efficiency trade-off, preventing the simultaneous achievement of high data rates and reliable transmission.
 In our work, RIS provides benefits beyond simple SNR enhancement.
-When FTN-aided interference dominates, merely increasing transmit power is inefficient and limited by power amplifiers (PA) back-off (IBO) and peak-to-average power ratio (PAPR)-induced nonlinearity.
-By configuring its phases, RIS can reshape the cascaded DD-domain channel to improve post-equalization reliability under FTN.
+When FTN-aided interference dominates, only increasing transmit power is inefficient and limited by power amplifiers (PA) back-off (IBO) and peak-to-average power ratio (PAPR)-induced nonlinearity.
+By configuring phases, RIS can reshape the cascaded channel to improve post-equalization reliability under FTN.
 This reduces the required transmit power and expands the feasible IBO region for a target AFER and SE, demonstrating a non-trivial synergy between RIS and OTFS-FTN beyond a mere combination of two.